-List of terms of office and positions of corporate officers:
+> List of terms of office and positions of corporate officers:

-In accordance with the provisions of Articles L.225-37-4 and L.22-10-10 of the French Commercial Code, we hereby disclose the list of all the terms of office and the positions held in any company by the members of the Supervisory Board, who are corporate officers of the Company.
+In accordance with the provisions of Articles L.225-37-4 and L.22-10-10 of the French Commercial Code, we hereby disclose the list of all the terms of office and the positions held in any company by the members of the Supervisory Board.
 It should be noted that members of the Supervisory Board appointed prior to 15 October 2019 were appointed for six years until the expiry of their current term of office on that date and that those appointed since 15 October 2019 (inclusive) have been appointed for four years.